madprops/blog/docs/commands.md

 ## Ruby

-This is the file that gets called to update the commands file:
+This is the script that gets called to update the commands file:

 >save_command